garethdown44/payment-initiation-api-spec/docs/payments/payment_flow.md

 ASPSP Token End-point -> PISP: Access Token

+note over PISP, ASPSP Resource Server
+    PISP is reponsible for generating their own unique end to end ID which will eventually be passed downstream to the beneficary/originating banks end note
 PISP -> ASPSP Resource Server: Initiate Payment (payee account details, amount, EndtoEndId ...)
-ASPSP Resource Server -> PISP: Payment Reference blob note right of ASPSP Resource Server
+ASPSP Resource Server -> PISP: Payment Reference ID/blob note right of ASPSP Resource Server
     The payment reference is opaque to everyone other than the ASPSP.
     Format is not standardised and ASPSPs are free to embed additional data in it.
-    ASPSPs must have a way of uniquely identifying the blob.
-    Message is mac-ed using the same cert end note
+    Must be unique and could potentially be part of a JWT token Message is signed using the same cert end note

 end par